Tigt/guttersnipe/_drafts/thesis.md

 Today, we have much more powerful tools to work with.
 You know what's great at accessible text with robust layout and artistic treatment?
 SVG.

 It's definitely possible to make comics in pure SVG, but artists today are most comfortable with bitmaps, and many art styles are poorly suited to vector graphics.
 Thankfully, SVG provides a way to embed bitmaps with the `<image />` element.
 Separation of the word balloons as SVG `<text>` overlaid on a `<path />` brings us excellent graphical control while exposing the text to search engines, user agents, assistive technology, machine translation...
+(Note: Google Translate does not work using inline SVG.
+Use the [Microsoft Translator](http://www.microsofttranslator.com/bv.aspx).

 Separating the art from the words also allows for some interesting performance considerations.
 Aggressive JPEG compression is less noticeable on photographic images, but grimy on text and word balloons.
 Separating the two lets us crush one and GZIP the other.